meowmeowahr/KevinbotV3-KiCAD/docs/Board-Diagram.md

 <warning>
 <b>Important!
 Read this!</b>

-Every Kevinbot P2 Board will have a different serial number identifier for the thermometer.
+Every Kevinbot Core will have a different serial number identifier for the thermometer.
 It is required to know the serial number if you have any devices connected to the [One-Wire ports](#11-one-wire-ports)
 </warning>